 What is blog writing?

 One of the first things that business owners do when they take their business online is create a website.
 A good website is designed well, it has a great interface, and it’s got great content to go with it.

 Think of your website like a restaurant.
 You’ve got to find a great location, pick a theme, buy furniture that goes with it, and everything else that’s involved in that process.

-You take a lot of time setting your restaurant up.
-As a result, in most cases, you wouldn’t want to change anything for at least a few years.
+You take a lot of time to set up your restaurant up.
+As a result, in most cases, you don’t really want to change anything for at least a few years.

 Are blogs then the food you put out?
 No, that’s your day to day operations.

 Blogging is what you do to promote your business.